-The 2013 Cadillac CTS ranks 4 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 66 published reviews and test drives of the Cadillac CTS, and our analysis of reliability and safety data.
+The 2014 Cadillac CTS ranks 1 out of 13 Luxury Large Cars.
+This ranking is based on our analysis of published reviews and test drives of the Cadillac CTS, as well as reliability and safety data.

 Other Cars to Consider

 The Audi A4 gets better fuel economy than the Cadillac CTS sedan when comparing models with turbocharged four-cylinder engines, and test drivers really like the A4’s nimble handling.
 The A4 also comes standard with leather seats, which the CTS does not have standard.

 Although reviewers say the new-for-2014 Infiniti Q50 isn’t the best handler in the class, they like its powerful V6 engine, comfortable ride and numerous standard features.
 The Q50’s V6 fuel economy estimates are as good as the fuel economy estimates of the turbocharged four-cylinder CTS, which means you can get more power and save fuel with the Q50.

 Details: 2014 Cadillac CTS